JaredP94/ELEN4010-Lab4/README.md

 # ELEN4010-lab4 - Software Development III

-Lab involving the creation and hosting of a NodeJS project.
+Lab involving the creation and deployment of a NodeJS project.
 ## Involves exposure to the following components:

 * Node.js